Date: 14 November 2002

 After receiving the Albert Einstein World Award for Science 2002, for his contributions in the field of biological sciences, among which his applications for the preservation of natural resources are particularly outstanding, Prof. Daniel Janzen recalled that it was in the early 1950s, when he was only 14, in Veracruz, Mexico, that he had embarked upon what would later turn into, a professional career dedicated to the conservation of tropical biodiversity.

-He thanked the World Cultural Council, and Dr. Estrada in particular for this award, especially since it is a prize which recognizes not only Biology as a branch of science, but also the impact that this science has on mankind, and he quoted verbatim an extract from the Maestro’s recent speech, “A world culture which considers nature not as a victim, but as an ally.
+He thanked the World Cultural Council, and Dr. Estrada in particular for this award, especially since it is a prize which recognizes not only Biology as a branch of science, but also the impact that this science has on humankind, and he quoted verbatim an extract from the Maestro’s recent speech, “A world culture which considers nature not as a victim, but as an ally.
 A culture which watches over the planet and does not destroy her beauty or pollute her elements”.

 Prof. Jeannie Oakes was the winner of the José Vasconcelos World Award of Education 2002 for her work in the field of teaching and social education, and is a leader who has influenced democratic educational policies in the United States.
 She said that she was fully satisfied to be carrying out her work in Los Angeles, California, one of the states with a majority of Latin students in schools, and that it was for precisely that Latin community which José Vasconcelos predicted a great future, which has not yet arrived.